European shares fall as debt woes hit Greek stocks

 U.S. DATA

-The lingering uncertainty over Greece has come against a volatile market backdrop in which yields on German Bunds rose to eight-month highs earlier this week.
+The lingering uncertainty over Greece's debt problems has come against a volatile market backdrop in which yields on German Bunds rose to eight-month highs earlier this week.

 European stock markets also stayed in negative territory after U.S. employment figures were released.

-U.S. jobs growth accelerated sharply in May and wages picked up, providing signs of economic momentum that bolstered prospects for a September interest rate hike from the U.S. Federal Reserve.
+U.S. jobs growth accelerated sharply in May and wages picked up, signs of momentum in the economy that could put a September interest rate hike from the Federal Reserve back on the table.

+Non-farm payrolls increased 280,000 last month, the largest gain since December, the Labor Department said on Friday.

+Economists polled by Reuters had expected the non-farm payrolls report to show U.S. employers added 225,000 jobs.

-Even though the data pushed the U.S. dollar up against the euro, with a weak euro currency typically benefiting European exporters, traders said worries over Greece meant the region's stock markets remained under pressure.
+Even though the U.S. data pushed up the U.S. dollar against the euro, with a weak euro currency typically benefiting European exporters, traders said worries over Greece meant that the region's stock markets remained under pressure.

-Today's European research round-up (Additional reporting by Liisa Tuhkanen and Francesco Canepa; Editing by Kevin Liffey)
+Today's European research round-up (Additional reporting by Liisa Tuhkanen and Francesco Canepa; Editing by Mark Heinrich)

 * Total Energy Services Inc announces acquisition of shares of Savanna Energy Services Corp On the tsx